somritabanerjee/cme216-spring-2020/Notes/SVM/index.md

 {% include svm1.html %}

 The orange line is the "farthest" away from the red and blue dots.
-All t  he support vectors are at the same distance from the orange line.
+All the support vectors are at the same distance from the orange line.

 The decision function, equal to $$w^T x + b$$ in our notations, can be computed using